 Remuneration of the Supervisory Board for the previous financial year is determined annually by the Annual General Meeting, which also decides on the fee for attending meetings.
-The Annual General Meeting held on April 14, 2016 specified the remuneration paid to the Supervisory Board members as follows:
+Moreover, they are reimbursed for travel costs which are incurred.
+The Annual General Meeting held on April 20, 2017, specified the remuneration paid to the Supervisory Board members for the financial year 2016 as follows:

-- Chairwoman EUR 30,000
+- Chairwoman: EUR 30,000

-- Deputy Chairwoman EUR 25,000
+- Deputy Chairwoman: EUR 25,000

-- Other Supervisory Board members EUR 20,000
+- Other Supervisory Board members: EUR 20,000

-- Chairperson of a committee EUR 14,000
+- Chairperson of a committee: EUR 14,000

-- Deputy chairperson of a committee EUR 12,000
+- Deputy chairperson of a committee: EUR 12,000

-- Other committee members EUR 10,000
+- Other committee members: EUR 10,000

-Committee remuneration is limited to membership on one committee, and is thus paid only once even if a Supervisory Board member belongs to several committees.
+Committee remuneration is limited to membership on one committee and is thus paid only once even if a Supervisory Board member belongs to several committees.

 In addition, every Supervisory Board and committee member residing in Austria is paid an attendance fee of EUR 600 per person and meeting.
 The attendance fee for every international expert has been set at EUR 1,600 per member and Supervisory Board session attended.
-For participation in Supervisory Board meetings in a different way than being physically present (Section 12 Para.
-5 and 6 Articles of Association), the attendance fee is EUR 600 in each case per member and meeting.